RichardPoroszlay/Odd-One-Out/doc/functional-specification.md

 ## System License
 It's an open source project, no licence is used.

+## Legal requirements that apply to the system
+Copyright and Intellectual Property:
+- Ensure that the game's content, including graphics, sound, and text, does not infringe upon the copyrights or intellectual property rights of others.
+- If you use any third-party assets or open-source libraries, be sure to adhere to their licensing terms and give proper attribution when required.

+Accessibility:
+- Ensure that your game is accessible to players with disabilities by adhering to accessibility guidelines and laws

+Trademarks and Branding:
+- Be cautious about using trademarks, logos, or branding elements of other companies or products without proper authorization, as this can lead to legal issues.

+Contractual Agreements:
+- If you work with collaborators, artists, or developers, create clear contracts outlining ownership, royalties, and other rights and responsibilities to prevent disputes down the line.

+Fair Competition:
+- Avoid unfair competition practices, such as false advertising, that could lead to legal action from competitors.

 ## Dictionary of terms

 Microframework: is a term used to refer to minimalistic web application frameworks.
 It is contrasted with full-stack frameworks.
 It lacks most of the functionality which is common to expect in a full-fledged web application framework, such as: Accounts, authentication, authorization, roles.